 In principle, all industry-driven countries have not only understood the role of hydrogen to reach climate goals but have started to support the introduction of hydrogen in projects reaching from the generation of green hydrogen over transportation to hydrogen usage in widespread applications.

 At TÜV SÜD, we support our customers with services to make sure that hydrogen projects are safe, efficient and economical.
 Services include:

 WHY CHOOSE TÜV SÜD FOR HYDROGEN ENERGY SOLUTIONS?

 At TÜV SÜD, we are committed to applying our vast expertise and experience with hydrogen and related technologies to support the development of safe, secure and reliable hydrogen energy solutions.

 TÜV SÜD has experience over the whole value chain of hydrogen and life cycle of hydrogen technologies.
 We use our experience across safety-critical sectors (oil & gas, nuclear, aerospace & defence, medical, etc) that can be applied to the clean energy sector.

-TÜV SÜD National Engineering Laboratory is the UK’s Designated Institute for flow and density measurement standards, funded by BEIS.
+TÜV SÜD National Engineering Laboratory is the UK’s Designated Institute for Flow Measurement standards, funded by DSIT.
 It provides the UK’s measurement traceability that underpins all flow and density measurements, and transactions based upon these.
 It has a crucial role in providing testing infrastructure and measurement expertise to support the transition to clean fuels.

 Batteries and fuel cells fill each other's operational and performance gaps - the future of zero emission vehicles will be powered by both.